build-server-protocol/build-server-protocol/docs/bsp.md

 ```

 Every build tool supporting BSP must implement a build-tool-specific command to
 generate the BSP connection details.
+The `argv` field in the connection details
+must be runnable via system process and can use whichever connection protocol
+is desired (UNIX Sockets, Windows Named Pipes, TCP, et cetera).
+The BSP server
+will write messages to `stdout` and will receive messages via `stdin`.

 When such command is invoked, the build tool generates the connection details
 and writes them to a file located in a standard BSP directory